schotanp/climate-change-fall2022/assignment-instructions/a2-climate-data.md

 		- Mean T, (in °C) for the years before the last 40 (there should be no overlap in years)
 		- ΔT, (in °C), or differences in seasonal/annual means from the last 40 years and the previous years (i.e. row 1 – row 2)
 		- Significant differences should be bolded and indicated with a trailing plus sign (e.g. 0.331+)
-		- The table should have a descriptive title at the top, and a note at the bottom explaining: ***"+" denotes significant difference at significance level 𝛼=0.05***
+		- The table should have a descriptive title and caption at the top, and a note at the bottom explaining: ***"+" denotes significant difference at significance level 𝛼=0.05***

 ### Question 1:
 Considering the results shown in Figure 1 and Table 1, summarize how temperatures have (or have not) changed at your assigned station.
 What are the limitations of your analysis?
 (150 words or less).